usnistgov/zero-trust-architecture/_sources/index.rst

 **CALL FOR PATENT CLAIMS**

-This public review includes a call for information on essential patent claims (claims whose use would be required for compliance with the guidance or requirements in this Information Technology Laboratory (ITL) draft publication).
-Such guidance and/or requirements may be directly stated in this ITL Publication or by reference to another publication.
+This public review includes a call for information on essential patent claims (claims whose use would be required for compliance with the guidelines or requirements in this Information Technology Laboratory (ITL) draft publication).
+Such guidelines and/or requirements may be directly stated in this ITL Publication or by reference to another publication.
 This call also includes disclosure, where known, of the existence of pending U.S. or foreign patent applications relating to this ITL draft publication and of any relevant unexpired U.S. or foreign patents.

 ITL may require from the patent holder, or a party authorized to make assurances on its behalf, in written or electronic form, either:

 a) assurance in the form of a general disclaimer to the effect that such party does not hold and does not currently intend holding any essential patent claim(s); or

-b) assurance that a license to such essential patent claim(s) will be made available to applicants desiring to utilize the license for the purpose of complying with the guidance or requirements in this ITL draft publication either:
+b) assurance that a license to such essential patent claim(s) will be made available to applicants desiring to utilize the license for the purpose of complying with the guidelines or requirements in this ITL draft publication either:

    1. under reasonable terms and conditions that are demonstrably free of any unfair discrimination; or